arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/Section-3/workernode_fix_3.md

 Sam's main objective is to grant a new admin user access to the EKS Cluster.
 So he makes modification to the aws-auth configmap, which is responsible for mapping IAM users and roles to Kubernetes RBAC permissions.
 The goal is to grant specific users additional permissions to access and manage the EKS cluster.

-After making the changes to the AWS-Auth ConfigMap, the development team complains that they are not able to run any pods on the new managed nodegroup.Sam checks the Kubernetes events and logs, but does not find any obvious errors or issues.
+After making the changes to the AWS-Auth ConfigMap, the development team complains that they are not able to run any pods on the new managed nodegroup.
+Sam checks the Kubernetes events and logs, but does not find any obvious errors or issues.
 The EKS cluster status also appears to be healthy.

 As time passes, Sam notices that the new worker node is transitioning to the __NotReady__ state, indicating that they are unable to reach the cluster and participate in the workload.